Winter 2021 Classes for Adults (Ages 16+)

 Now is a great time to learn how to perform for the camera.
 In the past two years, NYC has had more TV series shooting here than anywhere else in the country.
 Whether you have a background in musical theater, or plays, or have never acted before, this class will prepare you step in front of the camera in TV and Film.
 Students will be on camera every day in class, watching their work, and learning how to bring the right amount of energy for a realistic performance.
 Topics also include: working with tv and film scripts, breaking down scenes, making choices, hitting your mark, preparing self-taped auditions at home, and learning the business side of acting.
 At the end of the workshop, students will receive a copy of their in-class work.
 Students will need a device (laptop, tablet, phone) with a camera and access to wi-fi.
 Classes will be held over ZOOM.
 Your instructor will also record these rehearsals/performances and play them back live during class.
 (Class size: 8 – 10)

 Voiceover is everywhere!
 In addition to learning about the multi-faceted voiceover industry, in this class we will explore what makes voiceover performances compelling.
 We will also begin developing the tools necessary to execute them.
 Topics will include script analysis and interpretation, inflection, pacing, context, vocal quality, and finding your signature sound.
-Students will get to perform both commercial and narration copy in a classroom setting as well as in the studio.
+Students will get to perform both commercial and narration copy.
 (Class Size 8 – 10)